From £24,9956

-When it was launched two years ago, it didn't play the same value game as its MG 4 EV compatriot.
-The car was originally announced with a very attractive price, but Ora’s UK sales director told Autocar: “Once we saw the car and realised how high-quality the interior was, and really understood the personality of it, we realised we’ve got something really quite special and therefore we can be quite targeted in the market where it’s going to be.”
+When the Ora 03 was launched three years ago under its original name, it didn't play the same value game as its MG 4 EV compatriot.
+It was originally announced with a very attractive price, but Ora’s UK sales director told Autocar: “Once we saw the car and realised how high-quality the interior was, and really understood the personality of it, we realised we’ve got something really quite special and therefore we can be quite targeted in the market where it’s going to be.”

 Advertisement